 We have wholly-owned subsidiaries in Hong Kong and in the United Kingdom.
-Sales by these operations made on FOB China or Hong Kong terms are denominated in U.S. dollars.
-However, purchases of inventory and Hong Kong operating expenses are typically denominated in Hong Kong dollars and domestic sales and operating expenses made in the United Kingdom are typically denominated in British Pounds, thereby creating exposure to changes in exchange rates.
-Changes in the British Pound or Hong Kong dollar/ U.S. dollar exchange rates may positively or negatively affect our gross margins, operating income and retained earnings.
-The British Pound gave rise to the other comprehensive loss in the balance sheet at March 31, 2005.
-The exchange rate of the Hong Kong dollar to the U.S. dollar has been fixed by the Hong Kong government since 1983 at HK\$7.80 to US\$1.00 and, accordingly, has not represented a currency exchange risk to the U.S. dollar.
+Sales are made by these operations on FOB China or Hong Kong terms and are denominated in U.S. dollars.
+However, purchases of inventory and Hong Kong operating expenses are typically denominated in Hong Kong dollars and operating expenses incurred in the United Kingdom are typically denominated in British Pounds, thereby creating exposure to changes in exchange rates.
+Changes in the British Pound or Hong Kong dollar/ U.S. dollar exchange rates may positively or negatively affect our operating results.
+The British Pound gave rise to the other comprehensive loss in the balance sheet at September 30, 2005.
 We do not believe that near-term changes in these exchange rates, if any, will result in a material effect on our future earnings, fair values or cash flows, and therefore, we have chosen not to enter into foreign currency hedging transactions.
-We cannot assure you that this approach will be successful, especially in the event of a significant and sudden change in the value of the Hong Kong dollar or British Pound.
+We cannot assure you that this approach will be successful, especially in the event of a significant and sudden change in the value of the Hong Kong dollar or British Pound relative to the U.S. dollar.